-Careful consideration of these two in terms of the objective of the business is critical from the start of architecting and designing a cloud.
-If these concepts are not addressed from the beginning, a business may find itself locked into an inadequate or inappropriate architecture.
+Careful consideration of these two issues in terms of the objective of the business is critical from the start of architecting and designing a cloud.
+The risk of leaving these out at the beginning is that a business may find itself locked into an inadequate or inappropriate architecture.

-Sub-components allow a company to begin to address questions of Service Level Agreement (SLA) management and topics such as rapid provisioning and resource changes.
+Sub-components enable a company to address questions of service level agreement (SLA) management, rapid provisioning, and resource changes.

-- SLA management – Is the business going to watch metrics in-house and ensure that they are receiving service from their provider, or should there be a third party, e.g., a service broker?
-A service broker would help negotiate the original contract and provide continued management of the service in terms of monitoring the service metrics and possibly more services.
+- SLA management – Is the business going to monitor metrics in-house and ensure the service meets promised service levels?
+Should there be a third party, such as a service broker monitoring?
+A service broker helps negotiate the original contract and provides continued management of the service, monitoring the metrics and possibly other services.

-- Rapid provisioning – The cloud is a different environment that does not suit a lot of the old change management methods.
-Would it make sense to implement automation tools to help with managing changes to the cloud infrastructure?
+- Rapid provisioning – The cloud is a different environment that does not fit many of the old change management methods.
+Would it make sense to implement automation tools to help manage cloud infrastructure changes?